-- The school will comply with the LSP procedures for managing allegations and concerns about adults that work or volunteer with children in all circumstances. - These procedures should be used in any case in which it is alleged that a member of staff, governor, visiting professional or volunteer has: - o behaved in a way that has harmed a child or may have harmed a child - o possibly committed a criminal offence against or related to a child; or - o behaved in a way that indicates s/he may pose a risk of harm to children. - Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in school to abuse or mistreat children. - All staff working within our organisation must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately. - Allegations or concerns about colleagues and visitors must be reported directly to the Headteacher unless the concern relates to Headteacher.
-If the concern relates to the Headteacher, it must be reported immediately to the Chair of Governors Alternatively, concerns can be reported directly to the Local Authority Designated Officer (LADO) in Children's Social Care, who will liaise with the Chair of Governors and they will decide on any action required - If the Headteacher is not available, the member of staff should report their concerns to the most senior member of staff available who will make contact with the LADO and discuss the concerns. - Contact with the LADO should happen at the earliest possible opportunity and within 1 working day.
+- The school will comply with the LSCB procedures for managing allegations and concerns about adults that work or volunteer with children in all circumstances - This procedure should be used in any case in which it is alleged that a member of staff, governor, visiting professional or volunteer has: - Behaved in a way that has harmed a child or may have harmed a child; - · Possibly committed a criminal offence against or related to a child; or - Behaved in a way that indicates s/he may pose a risk of harm to children

+Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in school to abuse or mistreat children.

+- All staff working within our organisation must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately.
+Allegations or concerns about colleagues and visitors must be reported direct to the Head Teacher unless the concern relates to Head Teacher.
+If the concern relates to the Head Teacher, it must be reported immediately to the Chair of Governors.
+Alternatively concerns can be reported directly to the Local Authority Designated Officer (LADO) in children's social care, who will liaise with the Chair of Governors and they will decide on any action required. - If the Head Teacher is not available the member of staff should report their concerns to the most senior member of staff available who will make contact with the LADO and discuss the concerns.
+Contact into the LADO should happen at the earliest possible opportunity and within 1 working day.